pehadavid/AbletonNetkarPacer/README.md

 6. **Press FS with CC 117** → Plays the recorded clip
 7. **Press FS with CC 117 again** → Stops the clip

-### Building a Loop Set
+### Building a Loop Set with Navigation

 1. Record first clip on Track 1 (CC 20)
 2. Play first clip (CC 117)
-3. Select Track 2
+3. Navigate to Track 2 (CC 25 - Navigate Right)
+4. Navigate to desired scene (CC 22/23 - Navigate Down/Up)
-4. Record second clip while first is playing (CC 20)
+5. Record second clip while first is playing (CC 20)
-5. Toggle clips on/off as needed (CC 117)
+6. Toggle clips on/off as needed (CC 117)
+7. Use CC 24/25 to move between tracks, CC 22/23 to move between scenes

 ## Technical Details